dylangrandmont/ionwc/README.md

 This code package was developed on Ubuntu operating system but will work on most Linux distributions

 Depedencies:
-			Python 2.7
+* Python 2.7
-			wget
+* wget

 ## Setting Environment Variables

-ONE environment variable, 'IONWC_HOME', must be set.
+One environment variable, 'IONWC_HOME', must be set.
 This variable is the directory location of this folder (i.e. this directory must sit in $IONWC_HOME/scripts)

 ## Package Contents

 IONWC_HOME/data
-			Raw data (txt, pdf, etc.) as downloaded from online government sources IONWC_HOME/dbs
+* Raw data (txt, pdf, etc.) as downloaded from online government sources IONWC_HOME/dbs
-			Final databases (csv files) of all data IONWC_HOME/scripts
+* Final databases (csv files) of all data IONWC_HOME/scripts
-			All code for updating databases
+* All code for updating databases

 ## Running the Package